I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-kegetprocessorindexfromnumber.md

 <p>For example, if a multiprocessor system contains two groups, and each group contains 64 logical processors, the processor numbers in each group range from 0 to 63, but the systemwide processor indexes range from 0 to 127.</p>

-<p>To obtain the total number of active logical processors in the system, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552993">KeQueryActiveProcessorCountEx</a> routine and set this routine's <i>GroupNumber</i> parameter to ALL_PROCESSOR_GROUPS.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff552100">KeGetProcessorNumberFromIndex</a> routine converts a systemwide processor index to a group number and a group-relative processor number.</p>

-<p>This routine accepts as input a <b>PROCESSOR_NUMBER</b> structure that identifies a processor by its group number and its processor number within the group.
-The return value is a processor index that identifies the processor across the entire multiprocessor system.</p>

-<p>For example, if a multiprocessor system contains two groups, and each group contains 64 logical processors, the processor numbers in each group range from 0 to 63, but the systemwide processor indexes range from 0 to 127.</p>

-<p>To obtain the total number of active logical processors in the system, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552993">KeQueryActiveProcessorCountEx</a> routine and set this routine's <i>GroupNumber</i> parameter to ALL_PROCESSOR_GROUPS.</p>
+<p>To obtain the total number of active logical processors in the system, call the <a href="..\ntddk\nf-ntddk-kequeryactiveprocessorcountex.md">KeQueryActiveProcessorCountEx</a> routine and set this routine's <i>GroupNumber</i> parameter to ALL_PROCESSOR_GROUPS.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff552100">KeGetProcessorNumberFromIndex</a> routine converts a systemwide processor index to a group number and a group-relative processor number.</p>
+<p>The <a href="..\wdm\nf-wdm-kegetprocessornumberfromindex.md">KeGetProcessorNumberFromIndex</a> routine converts a systemwide processor index to a group number and a group-relative processor number.</p>

 ## -requirements
 <table>